talakh1798/Technicians-Hub/README.md

 - **Responsive Design**: The application is fully responsive and provides a seamless experience across various devices and screen sizes, ensuring accessibility and ease of use anytime, anywhere.

+## Technologies Used

+- **Django**: Used as the primary web framework for building the backend of the application.
+Django is chosen for its robustness, scalability, and ease of integrating with various databases and third-party libraries.
+- **Python**: The core programming language used in conjunction with Django to handle logic, data processing, and server-side scripting.
+- **MySQL**: The chosen database for production due to its performance, reliability, and support for complex queries.
+Ideal for handling the extensive data needs of Technicians Hub.
+- **JavaScript**: Utilized to enhance interactivity on the client side, including form validations and dynamic content updates.
+- **HTML and CSS**: Employed for structuring and styling the frontend of the application, ensuring it is responsive and user-friendly across different devices and browsers.
+- **Bootstrap**: A front-end framework used for developing responsive and mobile-first web pages.
+ - **SMTP Library/Email Integration (Mailjet)**: Utilizes Mailjet to send real-time notifications and updates to users about their appointments.
+Mailjet provides robust email delivery and management capabilities, ensuring reliable communication through SMTP protocols and easy integration into our system.
+- **Git**: Used for version control to manage the codebase and track changes, facilitating collaboration among developers.